New York Stock Exchange Building: Early years and annex

 In the years after the NYSE Building's completion, the exchange encountered difficulties, including the Panic of 1907, when the NYSE had dropped by almost fifty percent from the previous year's peak.
-In addition, the onset of World War I in Europe in 1914 led many investors to liquidate their securities for gold.
+The onset of World War I in Europe in 1914 led many investors to liquidate their securities for gold.
 As a result, the NYSE trading floor was fully closed for four months in 1914, the first time such a prolonged closure had occurred.
 The trading of wartime stocks led to an increase in business at the New York Curb Exchange outside the NYSE Building and, by 1916, the NYSE was contemplating allowing the Curb to move inside.
 This plan failed, and the Curb built its own structure at 86 Trinity Place, several blocks to the west, in 1921.
-In addition, the Wall Street bombing occurred outside the building on September 16, 1920, killing thirty-eight people and injuring hundreds more.
+The Wall Street bombing occurred outside the building on September 16, 1920, killing thirty-eight people and injuring hundreds more.